 - All There in the Manual: Most of Jacob and Izzy's backstory, along with details of Raven's operations, schematics for Xenotech weapon and the like can be found on Intel datapads during missions in the game.

-- And Your Reward Is Clothes: Character skins and skins for Xenotech weapons can be unlocked via spending FUSE Credits, but they can only be used in Echelon.
+- And Your Reward Is Clothes: Character skins and skins for Xenotech weapons can be unlocked via spending FUSE Credits.

 - Battle in the Center of the Mind: The boss fight with Ivan Sovlenko plays out as this, with Sovlenko injecting himself with Fuse and invading Overstrike 9's minds.